hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - <span style="color: #bb6600;">File Inspection</span>: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
     - how to manage traffic that is directed toward risky domains: traffic is <span style="color: #bb6600;">managed by the security settings and blocked</span>
+  - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
+  - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>

+- Umbrella - Advance Settings
   - <span style="color: #bb6600;">intelligent proxy</span>
     - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorize or "grey" domains
     - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware